27 Work from Home Jobs You Can Run from Anywhere (And Start Today)

 14) Graphic Design

-Even with tools like Canva and Midjourney out there that make some of the basics easy, a great graphic designer is an in-demand role.
+Even with tools like Canva, Midjourney, Dall-e and countless other AI tools that make some of the basics easy, a great graphic designer is an in-demand role.

 Graphic designers who can make everything from infographics to ebook covers can find tons of remote work available if you know where to look.
 There are sites like 99 Designs where you can offer your services and bid on jobs, or, if you go a niche route like book cover design, get in with some of the popular and forums around the web.